jzhoulab/quasildr/README.md

 Quasildr is a python library for quasilinear data representation methods.
 It mainly implements two methods, a quasilinear data representation or visualization method **GraphDR** and a generalized trajectory extraction and inference method **StructDR** (StructDR is based on nonparametric ridge estimation).
-The Quasildr package is developed for single-cell omics data analysis, but you can use it on other data types as well.
+The Quasildr package is developed for single-cell omics data analysis, but supports other data types as well.